Biden taps ex-Pentagon official for key China tech position | Business

 During the Trump administration, the bureau restricted U.S. sales to China-based Huawei Technologies.
 This hobbled the world's largest telecommunications equipment maker and gave BIS a prominent role in efforts to limit Chinese companies in telecommunications infrastructure on national security concerns.
 Estevez, now an executive with Deloitte Consulting, had a 36-year-career with the Department of Defense.
 During the Obama administration, he represented the department on the Committee on Foreign Investment in the United States (CFIUS), which reviews investments for national security.

-"He's a very solid guy," said Eric Hirschhorn, who served as the Obama administration's undersecretary for industry and security.
-Estevez does not have an extensive public record on China export issues, which may help him win confirmation in the U.S. Senate where China hawks have been quick to attack other Biden nominees.
+"He’s a very solid guy,” said Eric Hirschhorn, who served as the Obama administration’s undersecretary for industry and security.
+Estevez, who did not respond to requests for comment, does not have an extensive public record on China export issues.
+This may help him win confirmation in the U.S. Senate where China hawks have been quick to attack other Biden nominees.

-A spokesman for the Commerce Department declined to comment and Estevez did not immediately respond to requests for comment.
-Estevez's Defense Department career included serving as principal deputy undersecretary of defense for acquisition, technology and logistics, according to his Deloitte biography, and he was involved in supporting operations in Iraq and Afghanistan, as well as Hurricane Sandy relief.
+His Defense Department career included serving as principal deputy undersecretary of defense for acquisition, technology and logistics, according to his Deloitte biography, and he was involved in supporting operations in Iraq and Afghanistan, as well as Hurricane Sandy relief.
+"Alan Estevez is a distinguished public servant with decades of experience in national security," an administration official, who did not want to be identified, said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)